 - Sports wristwatch with alarm (optional)

 - Shampoo & Conditioner, or pack your own in these reusable bottles

 - Contact solution and lens case

 - Optional: face wipes, q-tips, hair ties, bobby pins, stain remover pen, antibacterial gel

 - Motion-sickness medicine (optional)

 - Small notebook and pen (optional)

 You should be well-equipped for your trip to the Galapagos with these items.
-Don’t worry if you happen to forget anything though, as there are little shops in San Cristobal, Santa Cruz, and Isabela in case you need additional supplies.
-If you’re considering day-to-day logistics for your trip, check out my 6-day itinerary for the Galapagos.
-I’m thrilled that you’ll be seeing this magical place for yourself.
-If you have any questions, feel free to let me know in the comments below.
+Don’t worry if you happen to forget anything, though, as there are little shops in San Cristobal, Santa Cruz, and Isabela in case you need additional supplies.
+If you’re considering day-to-day logistics for your trip, check out our 7-day itinerary for the Galapagos.
+We are thrilled that you’ll be seeing this magical place for yourself.
+If you have any questions related to the Galapagos packing list, feel free to let me know in the comments below.